Mikey Batts: Deep South Wrestling (2005)

 On October 30, 2005, it was announced that Batts had signed a developmental contract with World Wrestling Entertainment and had been assigned to the Deep South Wrestling developmental territory.

 Ohio Valley Wrestling (2005–2006)

-In December 2005 it was announced that Batts had been transferred to Ohio Valley Wrestling (OVW).
-On January 21, 2006, Batts lost his first match in OVW to Da Beast with Tytus acting as his manager.
-Then on January 27, 2006, lost to Tytus this time with Da Beast acting as manager.
-Batts, under his real name, wrestled, and lost to WWE Cruiserweight Champion Gregory Helms on the May 6, 2006 episode of Velocity.
+In December, 2005, it was announced that Batts had been transferred to Ohio Valley Wrestling (OVW).
+On January 21, 2006, Batts lost his first match in OVW to Da Beast, with Tytus acting as his manager.
+Then, on January 27, 2006, Batts lost to Tytus, this time with Da Beast acting as manager.
+Batts, under his real name, wrestled and lost to WWE Cruiserweight Champion Gregory Helms on the May 6, 2006 episode of Velocity.

 On June 14, 2006, Batts was released from his WWE contract.